1949 Northern Ireland general election

 The 1949 Northern Ireland general election was held on 19 February 1949.
 The election became known as the Chapel-gate election because collections were held at churches in the Republic of Ireland to support the Nationalist Party campaign.

 The election was held just after the Republic of Ireland's declaration of a republic.
-The Unionists were able to use their majority in the Parliament of Northern Ireland to schedule the election at a time when many Protestants felt uneasy about development south of the border and as a result might be more likely to vote Unionist than for Labour candidates.
-This appears to have been borne out in the collapse of the Labour vote.
+The Unionists were able to use their majority in the Parliament of Northern Ireland to schedule the election at a time when many Protestants felt uneasy about events taking place south of the border, and as a result might be more likely to vote Unionist than for Labour candidates.
+This appears to have been borne out in the collapse of the Labour vote; the party lost both of its 2 seats in the Commons, and would not return to the Parliament until 1958.

+20 MPs were elected unopposed, most of them Ulster Unionists.